 Some questions emerge: Is there no teacher preparation school that is teaching phonics that Dr. Seidenberg could have cited as doing a stellar job?
 Could he could have tracked the graduates o noteworthy programs and noted how their phonics preparation resulted in positive student outcomes?

 Is there no class which has an acceptable amount of daily phonics teaching (the amount I know not because he does not go into the specifics of what constitutes good teaching in terms of daily time allotment or curriculum, outside of vaguely mentioning some packaged programs) that could be cited as a successful approach to teaching reading based on standardized outcomes?
-Isn’t reading a complex process and isn’t it true there will be no one reason for reading failure?

 It has been my experience that a lack of phonics knowledge is only one piece of the puzzle that needs to be addressed to move striving readers forward.
-Other pieces include, in order of importance: visual and auditory proficiency, listening comprehension, access to books that the reader finds interesting, access to technology to make books the reader wants to read but are above their current reading level accessible, ability of the teacher to differentiate reading instruction, attitudes toward reading, time spent reading, time spent writing and attention span, to name just a few.
+Other pieces include, in order of importance: visual and auditory proficiency, listening comprehension, reading rate, access to books that the reader finds interesting, access to technology to make books the reader wants to read but are above their current reading level accessible, ability of the teacher to differentiate reading instruction, attitudes toward reading, time spent reading, time spent writing and attention span, to name just a few.

 One more quibble…I was really confused when Dr. Seidenberg “called out” the practice, anchored in Marie Clay’s work, of querying students who miscue if the said miscue.”looks right, sounds right and makes sense” as this is simply cueing readers to make use of visual, syntactic and semantic information.
 The students have made an error in reading.
 Their only hope to self-correct those errors lies in being able to ask themselves those questions, as an experienced reader does, and fix-up the cueing system that was neglected and resulted in the miscue.
 This is an essential metacognitive strategy for students whether they possess weak or strong phonics knowledge.
 Upon further reflection, though, I realize that Dr. Seidenberg wants all students to receive the high quality phonics instruction that ensures that students can decode words and don’t need to guess.

 Dr. Seidenberg is spurious of the recent trend to refer to the study of reading as “literacy” because it dilutes the emphasis on the teaching of reading.
 He has high standards for reading teachers and wants those who teach reading to have the appropriate core knowledge of the field.
 On this, I wholeheartedly agree.
-I hope that Dr. Seidenberg writes another book about specific classroom best-practices, especially phonics-based, that result in positive student outcomes.
+I hope that Dr. Seidenberg writes another book about specific classroom best-practices that result in positive student outcomes.
 Highly recommended reading for any literacy (umm, reading) professional.